automl/amltk/CONTRIBUTING.md

 open-source contributions!

 Good practice is to actually review your own PR after submitting it.
-You'll often find small issues such as doc strings or even small logical issues.
-In general, if you can't understand your own PR, it's likely we wont either.
+You'll often find small issues such as out-of-sync doc strings or even small logical issues.
+In general, if you can't understand your own PR, it's likely we won't either.

 ##### Granting access to your fork
 If the PR requires larger structural changes or more discussion, there